 Just like life before retirement needs budgeting, so does life after retirement and probably more so.
 There are fewer opportunities to create additional income.
 That’s not to say it isn’t possible because it is.
 However, retirement does mean a more limited spending budget for most.

 If you’re older you may not be technologically savvy, but you probably have kids or grandkids who are.
 If so get their help if you’re feeling lost.
-Or perhaps force yourself to learn that way you can set your bills up to come out automatically.
+Or perhaps, force yourself to learn that way you can set your bills up to come out automatically.
 The last thing you want is to rack up late fees for missing payments.
 Most banks offer free bill pay now, so sign up and get your bills paid automatically.
 Amazon.com will even allow you to “subscribe purchase” and deliver some of those items you use every month, like paper towels or dog food.

 The kids are all grown so why stay in that 3,000 square foot home?
 With housing costs topping most expenses for the average American, why not cut your house payment.
-Perhaps your house is paid off, and you stand to gain from the sale.
+Your house is possibly paid off, and you stand to gain from the sale.
 You can buy or rent something smaller which will likely save in other areas such as electric bills.
 Whatever you do, aim to keep your housing expenses as low as you can.

 With more time on your hands; it could be easier to think your spending habit through.
 Maybe learn to coupon.
 Or shop in bulk.
 Instead of buying a gift, utilize your extra time to make a homemade gift that others will adore.